 Baseball Field (Photo credit: howsmyliving)

 I made the team, I had a uniform, I went to practice and I showed up for the games.
 I usually didn’t make it into the games.
 I’d go on the field for pregame drills.
 Sometimes I’d get the catcher’s mitt and warm up whatever pitcher the coach was going to put in the game next.
-A few times he’d send me out to be the third base coach.
+A few times, he sent me out to coach third base.